Simple and easy mix-and-bake orange nutella muffins, with light and moist crumbs. Topped with Nutella…

 - Soft Cranberry Biscuits

 My kids and I enjoy these buttery crumble bars!
-The crust taste like shortbread cookies in bar form, and I like that they are not too sweet.
-I’ve used Paysan Breton butter for these bars.
+The crust taste like shortbread cookies in bar form, and they are not too sweet!
+I used Paysan Breton butter for these bars.
 If you’d like a more buttery and richer texture, consider using Elle & Vire butter.

-The slightly bitter orange marmalade adds a different flavor to the bars as well.
-If you enjoy a sweeter treat, you can replace the orange marmalade with berries jam and a squeeze of lemon juice.
+The slightly bitter orange marmalade adds a dimension of flavor to the bars as well.
+If you enjoy a sweeter fruity treat, replace the orange marmalade with berries jam and a squeeze of lemon juice.

 What Ingredients Do I Need?